atsushieno/aap-juce/README.md

 CMake is preferred, but it is not officially supported by JUCE so far either.
 However the impact of the changes is small so that they can be manually fixed.

-We plan to juce_emscripten for future integration with wasm UI builds.

 ### difference between normal JUCE Android app and JUCE-AAP Android app

 We have a lot of works for Projucer-based projects here, but things are much simpler for CMake support.
 We simply use our own app template with slight changes and reference to `CMakeLists.txt` from the app that is being ported.

-### GUI limitation
+### Integrating `juce::AudioProcessorEditor` (GUI)

-aap-core since 0.7.7 provides preliminary native plugin-process GUI functionality, but since JUCE GUI does not work as a standalone `View`, unlike Jetpack Compose,or Flutter, it is impossible to reuse existing desktop UI at the moment.
+aap-core since 0.7.7 provides preliminary native plugin-process GUI functionality, but since JUCE GUI does not work as a standalone `View`, unlike Jetpack Compose, or Flutter, it is impossible to reuse existing desktop UI without tweaking JUCE to some extent.
 JUCE plugins even invalidates whatever `Activity` we specify at `AndroidManifest.xml` and launches its own `JuceActivity` instead.
-It is a brutal behavior, but we cannot fix without a various patching effort.
+It is a brutal behavior, and we need a handful of patches to fix this.

-At the moment, you are encouraged to build a dedicated mobile UI for JUCE based plugins, without `juce_gui_basics`.
-Or push JUCE team to improve their GUI support to make it just work as `View`.
+For further JUCE GUI integration, see [docs/JUCE_GUI_SUPPORT.md](docs/JUCE_GUI_SUPPORT.md).

 ## Using AddressSanitizer on aap-juce apps

+Update (2026): it was written when ASan was not deprecated.
+Google now recommends HWAsan which seems to have quite different setup.
+So read this section as outdated.

 It is tricky to set up ASAN for aap-juce apps, especially for those projects that use Projucer (as it regenerates the projects every time you re-save .jucer).